BeeRaphael/DSCourse/README.md

       + if all files could be loaded, one column with the activity number and one column with the subject
       + number is added to the dataframes with the measured data (df_test and df_train)
 * Lines 38 ff: STEP 1 of the task list:
       + the training and test dataframe are merged to df_merged
 	+ variables are deleted to clean up workspace
 * Lines 43 ff: STEP 4 of the task list:
-      + the names of the variables in freatures_labels from features.txt are made unique
-	+	(there were some doubles in the txt file!)
+      + the names of the variables in freatures_labels from features.txt are made unique (there were some doubles in the txt file!)
 	+ the periods in the names are removed --> generates "valid_features_labels"
 * Line 47	the names of the 2 added columns "activity" and "subject" are added to valid_features_labels
 * Line 48		the merged dataframe gets column names

-* Line 52  STEP 2		extract from df_merged only the columns whose names contain mean or std
+* Line 52  STEP 2:		extract from df_merged only the columns whose names contain mean or std

-* Lines 58 ff:	STEP 3
+* Lines 58 ff   STEP 3
       + replace activity numbers in column "activity" with descriptive activity names from activity_labels.txt
       + this is admittedly done not in the most elegant way
 * Line 70 ff:   STEP 5